-Business Source Premier provides full text for over 2,300 journals, including more than 1,100 peer-reviewed business publications.
-This database provides full text back to 1886, and searchable cited references back to 1998.
+Business Source Complete provides full text for thousands of journals, including both peer-reviewed, academic journals and trade business publications.
 Additional full text, non-journal content includes market research reports, industry reports, country reports, company profiles and SWOT analyses.
 To find case studies, enter search terms (examples: "restaurant" or "advertising") in the usual boxes, then under "Document type," choose "Case Study."

 A collection of 90 case studies (85 mini, 5 major) created as part of a joint project on ethics issues in business.

 All participating universities, including Carnegie Mellon, have license to use these materials and reproduce them as needed for instructional purposes.
 [UMSL is listed as a participating university.]